 The "Sales Cell" in the Jailhouse Gallery (115 E. Meeting) in the former jailhouse promotes and sells the art and crafts of local artists with a wonderful selection of unique handcrafted items including fine artwork, prints, hand crafted jewelry, pottery, glass, woodcraft and more.
 Home to the Burke Arts Council, it's open M-F, 10-4.
 It's across the street from the Visitor's Center and two blocks from the History Museum.

-The site of the first European inland settlement in the United States will be open to the public during the annual Field Day.
-This summer marks the 450th anniversary of Spanish explorers establishing Fort San Juan alongside Joara, a Native American village.
+Joara: The site of the first European inland settlement in the United States opens to the public during the annual Field Day in June.
+Summer 2017 marks the 450th anniversary of Spanish explorers establishing Fort San Juan alongside Joara, a Native American village.
 The Spanish settlement, which predates Jamestown by 40 years, co-existed with the village of Joara for 18 months before being destroyed by the natives.
 See the ongoing archaeological site excavation, see demos including blacksmithing, primitive skills and Catawba Indian crafters.
-Open 10 AM-2 PM.
-Admission free, parking $5/car.
 1700 Henderson Mill Road, Morganton.
 Go to their website.

 Places to Stay & Things to Do